NimaFathi/posepred/README.md

 # Adding a Metric

-To add a new model, you need to follow the below steps:
+To add a new metric, you need to follow the below steps:

 - implement your metric function in the metrics.pose_metrics.py file
 - add the model reference to the metrics.\_\_init\_\_.py